25 Home Office Essentials to Set Up an Ergonomic Workplace

 6. Cable tray

-Depending on how many gadgets and home office equipment items you have at your desk, you might end up with many cables and connections.
+Depending on how many gadgets and home office basics you have at your desk, you might end up with many cables and connections.
 If you aren't careful, these can tangle together and interfere with your focus and work.
-A cable tray is one of the most important work from home accessories because it keeps your workspace organized.
+A cable tray is one of the most important home office necessities because it keeps your workspace organized.

 7. Exercise equipment and items